resource allocation in project management: Key strategies

 Resource Leveling: The Master Chef Approach

-This diagram shows a resource histogram before leveling.
-You can see the resource is completely overloaded right in the middle of the project.
+This diagram shows a resource histogram before any leveling has been applied.
+You can clearly see a period in the middle of the project where the demand for hours far exceeds the actual capacity of the team.

 A resource histogram before leveling, showing a high peak of resource demand.